ibm-cloud-docs/monitoring/api/alert_api.md

 ### description (string)
 {: #alert_api-parm-desc}

-This parameter descrines the alert.
+This parameter describes the alert.

 The description is available when you view an alert in the *Alerts* section of the Sysdig web UI, and it is included in notification emails.